Skip to Content

 Read about our partnership with the Royal Brunei Armed Forces.
 International Security (1,617 KB)

-This cluster is an interdisciplinary team of researchers from the Centre of Defence and Strategic Studies and the School of Psychology.
+This cluster is an interdisciplinary team of researchers from the Centre of Defence and Security Studies and the School of Psychology.
 This cluster was specifically formed to iterate the nexus between psychology and security studies.

 Responding to contemporary issues of freedom, privacy, governance and security not only makes a social contribution but opens up possibilities for Massey to be both a national and international leader of research in a new and developing area.
 This cluster will research questions of citizenship, identity, culture, environment, communication, technology, society, governance and government, social responsibility as well as individual, community, national and international well-being.
 Read more here